A Chekanov-Eliashberg algebra for Legendrian graphs: A DGA for Legendrian tangles

 In this viewpoint, admissibility for $f$ is almost the same as infinitesimal admissibility for $p\circ f$.
 The only condition that might be violated is the connectedness of the critical graph $\bO_f$, which is condition (3) in Definition~\ref{definition:infinitesimal}.
 Hence $f$ has both characteristics of regular and infinitesimal admissible disks simultaneously.

 Then as before, the canonical label $\tilde f:\vPi\to\sG_{\hat\sT}$ is well-defined so that $\tilde f(\bv_0)=\infty_{i,\ell}$ for some $i\in\Zmod{m}$ and $\ell\ge 1$.
-We can define equivalence between two such disks in a similar manner as in Definition~\ref{definition:equivalence of admissible disks}, and the degree $|f|_\Z$ as $|p\circ f|_\Z$ in the sense of Definition~\ref{definition:degree of admissible disk}.
+We can define equivalence between two such disks in a similar manner as in Definition~\ref{definition:equivalence of admissible disks}, and the degree $|f|_\ZZ$ as $|p\circ f|_\ZZ$ in the sense of Definition~\ref{definition:degree of admissible disk}.
 That is,

 Then the analog of Proposition~\ref{proposition:degree formula} holds as well.
-However, we have the following proposition corresponding to Proposition~\ref{proposition:degree admissible disk}. \begin{proposition} The $\Z$-degree $|f|_\Z$ of an admissible disk $f$ onto $S^2_{xy}$ can be computed as follows:
+However, we have the following proposition corresponding to Proposition~\ref{proposition:degree admissible disk}. \begin{proposition} The $\ZZ$-degree $|f|_\ZZ$ of an admissible disk $f$ onto $S^2_{xy}$ can be computed as follows:

-In particular, $f$ is of degree 0 if and only if there are neither 2-folding edges nor concave vertices. \end{proposition} \begin{proof} The proof is essentially the same as the proof of Proposition~\ref{proposition:degree admissible disk}(1) except for the following: \begin{itemize} \item the capping path $\tilde f(\bv_0)$ has no contributions to $|f|_\Z$ since it is neutral, \item the composition $p\circ f$ has two $1/2$-folding edges $\be_0$ and $\be_t$, which contribute $-2$ to $|f|_\Z$. \end{itemize} Therefore
+In particular, $f$ is of degree 0 if and only if there are neither 2-folding edges nor concave vertices. \end{proposition} \begin{proof} The proof is essentially the same as the proof of Proposition~\ref{proposition:degree admissible disk}(1) except for the following: \begin{enumerate} \item the capping path $\tilde f(\bv_0)$ has no contributions to $|f|_\ZZ$ since it is neutral, \item the composition $p\circ f$ has two $1/2$-folding edges $\be_0$ and $\be_t$, which contribute $-2$ to $|f|_\ZZ$. \end{enumerate} Therefore

 where the first $2$ corresponds to the case when a differentiable disk is smooth and orientation-preserving, and the last $-2$ comes from $\be_0$ and $\be_t$ as above. \end{proof}

 For any $\infty_{i,\ell}\in \sG_{\sT_\infty}$, we denote the set of admissible disks by $\cM(\infty_{i,\ell})_{(d)}$